SJamii/Rest-Api-Golang/README.md

 # Rest-Api-Golang
-This is a rest applicatio of golang.
-Logging api and locally created database is used.
+This is a rest applicatio of creating, updating, deleting list of Books.
+Logging api and locally created database as long as Golang language is used.